 Since humans arrived, 95 of 142 bird species found nowhere else have become extinct on Hawai'i.
 Thirty-three of Hawai‘i's remaining 44 endemic birds are listed under the Endangered Species Act; 11 of those have not been seen for decades and are likely extinct.

-Remaining birds such as the ‘Akikiki, ‘I‘iwi, and Maui Parrotbill (or Kiwikiu) face multiple threats, ranging from loss of their feeding and nesting areas to direct predation by invasive species.
+Remaining birds such as the ‘Akikiki, ‘I‘iwi, and Kiwikiu face multiple threats, ranging from loss of their feeding and nesting areas to direct predation by invasive species.
 Mosquito-borne diseases have further decimated populations of Hawaiian birds.
 Many of these birds are highly susceptible to non-native diseases such as avian malaria and pox, carried and spread by introduced mosquitoes.

 While some groups have given up on Hawai‘i as a lost cause, American Bird Conservancy stands firm.
 We maintain our long-term commitment to protect the remaining crucial for native Hawaiian birds.